navapbc/template-application-flask/docs/app/README.md

 - First create a file `./vscode/launch.json` - as shown below.
 (Default name of `Python: Remote Attach`)

 - Start the server in debug mode via `make start-debug` or `make start-debug run-logs`.
-    - This will start the `main-app` service on port 5678.
+    - This will start the `main-app` service with port 5678 exposed.

-- The server will start waiting for you to attach the debugger (see `/src/app.py`) before continuing to run
+- The server will start in waiting mode, waiting for you to attach the debugger (see `/src/app.py`) before continuing to run.

 - Go to your VSCode debugger window and run the `Python: Remote Attach` option

 - You should now be able to hit set breakpoints throughout the API
-- Note that because there's a mapping between your code and the code in the container, if you start adding/removing code, the new breakpoints may not be on the same line in the container - in this case, you can simply rebuild or restart the server

 `./vscode/launch.json`: